The-Royal/The_Royal_Open-Source-Projects/Other/Royal_Stem-a-jig/README.md

  **An MX Stem "Gripper" to aid in holding switch stems while lubing**

+ **Based on the wondrous world of compliant mechanisms! - Print it in place and once cooled, it's ready to use!**

 Within this project you will find the most updated print file (v6) as well as my favorite g-code export for use with Prusa MK3s Printers and PLA.

  ___